dart-archive/www.dartlang.org/src/site/docs/tutorials/why-dart.markdown

 The SDK contains the stand-alone virtual machine, a package manager, and Chromium with an embedded Dart VM.

-## Dart web apps run in all modern browsers.
+## Dart Web apps run in all modern browsers.
-Dart can be compiled to JavaScript, so you can use it for web apps in all modern desktop and mobile browsers.
+Dart can be compiled to JavaScript, so you can use it for Web apps in all modern desktop and mobile browsers.
 Our JavaScript compiler generates minimal code thanks to tree-shaking.
 Dart apps can also run on the server,